heptarch/heptarch.github.io/drafts/demon.md

 Ellen gently pulls on a wire near her head.
 A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward.
-The planetoid convulses, pulsing and folding itself into new patchworks.
+The planetoid convulses in response, pulsing and folding itself into new patchworks.
 Spikes flatten, merge, spike again, and suddenly detach themselves to form a constellation of twelve perfect teardrops, guarding a central cell.